ToolJet/ToolJet/docs/docs/widgets/table.md

 The filter button in the table header is visible by default.
 You can choose to hide it by disabling this option.
 You can dynamically set the value to {{true}} or {{false}} to show or hide the filter button by clicking on the **Fx** button.

+### Show add new row button

+The Add new row button in the table header is visible by default.
+You can choose to hide it by disabling this option.
+You can dynamically set the value to {{true}} or {{false}} to show or hide the Add new row button by clicking on the **Fx** button.

 ### Show update buttons

 It's enabled by default.
 Table footer will show two update buttons **Save changes** & **Discard changes** whenever a cell is edited.
 Toggle `off` to hide update buttons.